Tuition & Fee Details

 Students for Equal Access to Learning Fee (SEAL): A fee which supplements existing financial aid for students with financial need.

-Study Abroad and Travel Scholarship Fee (SAS): A fee assessed to students registered on campus each semester to provide scholarships to undergraduate students for study abroad and to graduate and professional students for travel scholarships.
+Study Abroad and Travel Scholarship Fee (SAS): A fee to provide scholarships to undergraduate students for study abroad and to graduate and professional students for travel scholarships.

-Important Note: Students who are exempt from the fees listed above because they are registered in Credit Range III or IV (less than 3 hours for Summer) may participate in them by paying the designated charge at a cashier's window in 100 Henry Administration Building.
+Important Note: Students who are exempt from the Student Initiated Fees because they are registered in Credit Range III or IV (less than 3 hours for Summer) may participate in them by paying the designated charge at a cashier's window in 100 Henry Administration Building.
 The charge will cover all the fees, which may not be purchased separately.

 Tuition rates and fee assessments are determined by the University Board of Trustees.